praktikantonelli/nixos-config/README.md

 ### :asterisk: Main Differences
 - Home-Manager is installed as a standalone
-- NeoVim is my editor of choice, the configuration is at [here](https://github.com/praktikantonelli/lazyvim-config).
+- NeoVim is my editor of choice, the configuration is in its own [repository](https://github.com/praktikantonelli/lazyvim-config).
 It is manually cloned in the installer script
 - The color scheme is Gruvbox-Dark
 There are other minor differences, mainly small changes like installed packages and extensions.